siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 + Booting from GPT media

-    + Dual and triple boot from GPT media with Linux, BSD and Apple is supported with **EFI** mode with 64 bit.
+    + Dual and triple boot from GPT media with Linux, BSD and Apple is supported with 64-bit **EFI** mode.

-    + Dual boot of GPT volumes with Linux and MS Windows is possible from Windows Vista SP1.
-Prerequisite for Windows is the 64 bit version.
+    + Dual boot of GPT volumes with Linux and MS Windows is possible since Windows Vista SP1.
+Prerequisite for Windows is the 64-bit version.

-+ Graphical partitioning programs for GPT
++ Graphical partition editors for GPT
-Besides the command line program gdisk, graphical applications like *gparted* and *partitionmanager* support GPT disks.
-Nevertheless we recommend gdisk to prevent unwanted anomalies. *Gparted - gparted* as well as *KDE Partition Manager - partitionmanager* (and others) are nevertheless great tools especially to visualize partitioning.
+Besides the command line program gdisk, graphical applications like *gparted* and KDE's *partitionmanager* support GPT disks.
+Nevertheless, we recommend gdisk to prevent unwanted anomalies. *gparted* as well as *partitionmanager* (and others) are, however, great tools, especially to visualize partitioning.

-**Basic reading:**
+**Essential reading matter:**

 + man gdisk